asterix24/asterix_download/content/post/isokey/technial_specification.md

 {{< figure src="/images/isokey13.png" width=40% class="image-left image-board image-bg-light" >}}

 Keycaps are a wide argument..
-I will dedicate one post..
+I will do separate post..
 The main problem that I found when choosing the keycaps was the availability..
 This is because the majority of selled keyboards haven't an isometric layout, so that heavily affects the choice.
 Another problem was the price.. obvious when we want design or custom .. the price will grow..
 So, after hours spent searching for a keycap, I chose the XDA profile.
 The XDA profile is a DSA profile, but with more height.
 The other advantage of these keycaps is that they are flat, and don't have a row profile.
 Fortunately, there is more than one company that made these keys,  so I found colored caps without labels on and all sizes..